-It was my mother-in-law’s idea to add an additional jar of sauce and my mother’s idea to add the white wine.
+It was my mother-in-law’s idea to add an additional jar of sauce and my mother’s idea to add the red wine.

 Thus is the reason why I renamed this dish, Three Mama’s Spaghetti Sauce.
 It literally took three mama’s to make it.

 I have made this dish for quite a few new mothers in our area because it is just so darn easy to make.
 I discovered it four years ago and it has become one of my favorites to make for friends and family.